galaxykate/tracery/readme.md

 ## A text-expansion library

+(Update: Nov 3 2024, everything is moved into Tracery.io because I let the old domains slip 🙃) Here is the (new location) of the classic [editor](https://tracery.io/archival/brightspiral/tracery/)

+And the newer [artbot.club version](https://artbot.club) that I keep working on

-There are many new examples of Tracery [in use](http://www.crystalcodepalace.com/tracery.html "Examples") I also have an exciting new *interactive* [tutorial](http://www.crystalcodepalace.com/traceryTut.html "Tutorial")
+There are many new examples of Tracery [in use](https://tracery.io/archival/crystalcodepalace/tracery.html "Examples")

+I also have an exciting new *interactive* [tutorial](https://tracery.io/archival/crystalcodepalace/tracerytut.html "Tutorial")

 I strongly recommend using the [minified library](https://github.com/galaxykate/tracery/blob/master/js/tracery.min.js "Minified")